Skip to content

 Program

-' Calculating a taxpayer's tax
+' calculating a taxpayer's tax liability

 ' the program must be called with three parameters: married children salary